A CTG (cardiotocography) is a method of monitoring the fetal heart rate and uterine contractions during pregnancy and birth.

 Digital CTG:

-In our specialist practice for prenatal medicine, we set the highest standards of fetal monitoring!
-We use our experience in Doppler sonography and the very best CTG equipment with STV (Short Time Variations) analysis and software, known as Oxford CTGs.
+At our specialist prenatal practice, we set the standards of fetal monitoring at the highest level!
+We use our experience in Doppler sonography and the very best CTG equipment with STV (Short Time Variations) analysis and software, the so-called Oxford CTGs.

 The Oxford CTG is also known as the Dawes-Redman analysis.
-She has CTG software that should provide more objective data to prevent prenatal misinterpretation of CTGs.
-The development period was over 35 years at Oxford University.
-The method is based on the technology with the world’s largest CTGS database and its outcomes.
+It has CTG software that should provide more objective data in order to prevent prenatal misinterpretation of CTGs.
+It was developed at Oxford University over a period of 35 years.
+The method is based on the technology with the world’s largest database of CTGS and their outcomes.
 A so-called 100K algorithm contains over 100,000 CTG recordings and their outcomes.
-We regularly put this worldwide objective computer analysis filtered through our years of clinical experience into practice.
+We regularly implement this worldwide objective computer analysis, filtered through our many years of clinical experience, in practice.

 High-risk pregnancies such as those with growth restriction or pre-eclampsia benefit most from this.

-Each Oxford CTG is classified as inconspicuous after meeting all the criteria.
+Each Oxford CTG is classified as inconspicuous after all the criteria have been met.
 The following Dawes and Redman analysis criteria apply to all fetuses:

 The short-term variation (STV) is the most significant and important parameter in the Oxford CTG.
-The mini-changes that cannot be identified by the human eye are analyzed.
+It analyzes the mini-changes that cannot be identified by the human eye.
 The oscillation is determined over a very short period of time (up to 10 heartbeats).
-The short-term variations provide information about the blood flow to the fetal brain and thus about the child’s well-being.
+The short-term variations provide information about the blood flow to the fetal brain and therefore about the child’s well-being.
 This value is so reliable that it has been classified as the most important parameter for fatal monitoring in high-risk cases.

-A Cochrane Review has already shown a significant reduction in perinatal mortality rates when using a digital Oxford CTG compared to traditional CTG interpretation (Grivell et al., 2015).
+A Cochrane Review has already shown a significant reduction in the perinatal mortality rate when using a digital Oxford CTG compared to traditional CTG interpretation (Grivell et al., 2015).
 At the same time, no increased caesarean section rate was recorded thanks to the Oxford CTG.

 By using the latest technology, we can provide much better support for our youngest patients and reassure their parents.